skrtdev/TelegramBot-API/docs.md

 ```

 ### answerCallbackQuery
-answerCallbackQuery can be used directly as a method of the main class or as a metod of a CallbackQuery Object, (as answer method), in order to answer that CallbackQuery.
+answerCallbackQuery can be used directly as a method of the main class or as a method of a CallbackQuery Object, (as answer method), in order to answer that CallbackQuery.

 ```php
 $CallbackQuery = $update->callback_query;